google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2019-abelbriggs.md

 #### Leftovers

-The following issues are nits or minor problems related to built-ins that were left unfixed due to time or knowledge constraints, or are issues out of the scope of GraphicsFuzz.
+The following issues are nits or minor problems related to opaque values/identity transformations that were left unfixed due to time or knowledge constraints, or are issues out of the scope of GraphicsFuzz.

 [#653](https://github.com/google/graphicsfuzz/issues/653):
 Be less conservative with matrix functions in constexpr contexts